 • Use of locally available workforce for the work of carpentry.

 • Purchase of design product wholesale total up to get more affordable rates of the products.

 Structure of workshops in developing nation such as Indonesia or Thailand for production of decoration craft of Japan as brand-new business line.

 • Introduce operations with quick services in order to cater the department of youths.

 • An Interns Dilemma A Case Study Help can use up add-on organisation in order to offer traditional things of Japan in a committed dining establishment areas.

 • Bring variation in the menu such as addition of sushi-on-the-go, udon, robatayaki.

-• Introduction of appealing plans for old individuals and women.
+• Intro of attractive plans for old people and females.

-• Introduction of complimentary card of membership to use bundle of special deal to its faithful clients.
+• Introduction of complimentary card of membership to use bundle of special offer to its faithful consumers.

-Building of regional center for training particularly to train local staff.
+Structure of local center for training particularly to train regional personnel.